Appclusive/Net.Appclusive.Docs/docs/Endpoints/Api.md

 Appclusive does not act as an Identity Provider but relies on external systems to provide that functionality.

+For more information about Authentication see the chapter about [Security](../Security).

 # Uri Format

 Appclusive distributes its functionality across several separate *endpoints*: